seamusdemora/PiFormulae/ReadMeFirst.md

   * you can use [rufus](https://rufus.akeo.ie/) on your Windows PC
   * you can use [Etcher](https://etcher.io/) on Mac or Windows

 3. "Burn" the Raspbian image file to the media you're going to boot from.
-Typically, this will be an 16 GB or larger [microSD](https://simple.wikipedia.org/wiki/MicroSD) memory card.
+Typically, this will be a  [microSD](https://simple.wikipedia.org/wiki/MicroSD) memory card of 16 GB or larger.

-## Modify files in `/boot` on the micro SD card
+### Step 2: Modify files in `/boot` on the micro SD card

 After you've *flashed* your downloaded image file to the uSD card, you will need to make some changes to it.
 Before you can make these changes, the `/boot` partition must be *mounted*.
 You can `mount` the `/boot` drive using the `Finder` app on mac OS, or its equivalent in Linux or Windows.
 N.B. that `/boot` is a FAT32 partition, and therefore may be read or written to by virtually any system on the planet.
 Unless you're certain you know what you're doing, you should leave the `root` partition (`/`) alone.
 It is formatted as an `ext4` filesystem, and can only be read & written by certain Linux OS-based distros.